ankitects/anki-manual/src/getting-started.md

     A: {{English}}<br>
        Page #{{Page}}

-In card templates, field names are wrapped in double curly brackets like `{{French}}` or `{{English}}.
+In card templates, field names are wrapped in double curly brackets like `{{French}}` or `{{English}}`.
 Anki replaces those with the actual text the field contain.
-This is known as ["Field replacement".](/field-replacement.md) Text not surrounded by curly brackets remains the same on each card.
+This is known as ["Field replacement"](/field-replacement.md).
+Text not surrounded by curly brackets appears the same on each card.
 For example, we don't need to enter "Page \#" in every card; it’s added automatically to every card.
 The `&lt;br&gt;` tag is a special code that tells Anki to move to the next line.
 For details, see the [templates](templates/intro.md) section.

-The production card's templates will work in a similar way:
+The production card's templates will also work in a similar way:

     Q: {{English}}
     A: {{French}}<br>